russross/codegrinder/README.md

 Fetch the CodeGrinder repository:

-    mkdir -p `go env GOPATH`/src/github.com/russross
-    cd `go env GOPATH`/src/github.com/russross
+    cd
     git clone https://github.com/russross/codegrinder.git

 Build and install CodeGrinder.
 For a TA node, use:

-    `go env GOPATH`/src/github.com/russross/codegrinder/all.sh
+    ~/codegrinder/all.sh

-This creates two executables for the local machine, `codegrinder` (the server) and `grind` (the command-line tool) and installs them both in `/usr/local/bin`.
+This builds `codegrinder` (the server) and installs it in `/usr/local/bin`.
 It also builds the `grind` tool for several architectures and puts them in the `www` directory for users to download.

 For a daycare node that is not also a TA node, use:

-    `go env GOPATH`/src/github.com/russross/codegrinder/build.sh
+    ~/codegrinder/build.sh

 This only builds and installs the server.
 Both of these scripts also give the `codegrinder` binary the capability to bind to